Rajpratik71/linux-manPages/psidtopgm.md

        psidtopgm width height bits/sample [imagedata]

 DESCRIPTION
        Reads the "image" data from a PostScript file as input.
 Produces a portable graymap as output.

        This program is obsoleted by pstopnm.
 What follows was written before pstopnm existed.

        This  is  a  very simple and limited program, and is here only because so many people have asked for it.
-To use it you have to manually extract the  readhexstring  data  portion  from your PostScript file, and then give the width, height, and bits/sample on the command  line.
-Before you  attempt  this,  you  should  at least read the description of the "image" operator in the PostScript Language Reference Manual.
+To use it you have to manually extract the readhexstring data portion from your Post‐
+       Script file, and then give the width, height, and bits/sample on the command line.
+Before you attempt this, you should at least read the description of the "image" operator in the PostScript
+       Language Reference Manual.

-       It would probably not be too hard to write a  script  that  uses  this filter  to read a specific variety of PostScript image, but the varia‐ tion is too great  to  make  a  general-purpose  reader.
+       It  would  probably  not  be  too hard to write a script that uses this filter to read a specific variety of PostScript image, but the variation is too great to make a general-purpose reader.
        Unless, of course, you want to write a full-fledged PostScript interpreter...

 SEE ALSO
        pnmtops(1), pgm(5)